Skip to main content

 Level 5 DOT Inspection: Vehicle-Only Inspection

 A Level 5 inspection, or Vehicle-Only assessment, runs through the same DOT audit checklist as a Level 1 inspection but takes the driver out of the equation.
-In fact, this type of inspection is done without the driver present and can be performed in any location.
+In fact, this type of check is done without the driver present and can be performed in any location.

 Level 6 DOT Inspection: Enhanced NAS Inspection for Radioactive Shipments